Iraqi Parliament Accepts PM Adel Abdul-Mahdi Resignation, But Protesters Demand More

 During his visit to Iraq last weekend, Vice President Mike Pence spoke with Abdul-Mahdi on the phone.
 Pence told reporters that he "encouraged [Abdul-Mahdi] to listen to those who are protesting and their calls for reform."

-Laith Kubba, a former adviser to the outgoing prime minister, told NPR's Weekend Edition Sunday that Abdul-Mahdi's resignation should have happened sooner.
+Laith Kubba, an adviser to the outgoing prime minister, told NPR's Weekend Edition Sunday that Abdul-Mahdi's resignation should have happened sooner.

 "I think he got signals from many circles, international and local, to stay on, and that he can contain the situation," Kubba said.
 "I think they grossly underestimated the rage that was out there, and they misread basically what it was all about."